uyha/flag/README.md

   directory = 0b1'000'000'000
 };
+IS_FLAG_ENUM(FilePermission);

 int main() {
-  using namespace river; // All operators are define in the river namespace
+  using namespace river::flags; // All operators are define in the river namespace

   // type of file_permission is std::uint16_t
   auto const file_permission = FilePermission::all_execute | FilePermission::all_write |